20 FREE Marketing Tips for New Authors

 Book Bub allows you to submit your author profile for FREE.
 I submitted “Watching the Daisies” to this site when it attracted 25 reviews.

-I add my book reviews to my profile page, and it has helped to build up my followers.
+Adding my book reviews to my profile page has helped to build up my followers.

 I now use BookBub’s paid ads.
 You can read about my first test ads HERE